 There are several cultivars such as the Early Sweet Banana, Long Sweet Yellow, Sweet Banana, and Sweet Hungarian.

 Banana peppers grow to about 10 cm long (3-4 inches), have a mild yellow-green color, and are used in salads or as a stuffed mild pepper.
 They are also sometimes pickled.
 They are often offered, in a pickled variety, as a topping on pizza, especially from pizza delivery places.
-They are often, for an unknown reason, included whole inside the pizza box and when you see "hots" being offered as an ingredients in Submarine sandwiches, or Hoagies, etc. it is usually sliced pickled banana peppers.
+They are often, for an unknown reason, included whole inside the pizza box and when you see “hots” being offered as an ingredient in Submarine sandwiches, or Hoagies, etc. it is usually sliced pickled banana peppers.